OssiPesonen/jamstack-builder-webhook/README.md

     cd /var/www/html; npm run build && npm run generate && pm2 restart <ProcessName>

+Another would be to just call a bash script:

+    . /var/www/build

+And that bash script would include something like this

+    #!/bin/bash

+    cd /var/www/html;
+    git pull;
+    npm install;
+    npm run build && npm run generate && pm2 restart <ProcessName>;

+A better option would be to use a separate directory to host the repository and then copy files to the public one, leaving git and other deployment/development stuff behind.

 ## Security considerations

 > :warning: **Some caution is advised**